top of page

 Great-granddaughter of the original family

 Coming to visit my great Aunt Emelita at the house was always a special occasion.
-It was not until my 20s to realize that this place was truly unique, not just the home my grandfather was raised in.
-The house deserves to be preserved for the future.
-My background is in interpretation; I've worked teaching and training teachers, students and docents for the City of Berkeley for 38 years.
-Teaching about San Francisco Bay increased knowledge and my appreciation of this area and its history.
+I learned that this place was truly unique, not just the home my grandfather was raised in.
+The house is a time capsule that deserves to be preserved for the future.
+My degree is in interpretation; I've worked teaching and training teachers, students and docents for the City of Berkeley's Shorebird Nature center and Adventure Playground for 38 years.
+Teaching increased knowledge and my appreciation of this area and its history.
 I've been on these boards: Save S.F.
-Bay, Aquatic Outreach Institute, Citizens for Eastshore State Park, Rotary Nature Center Friends and Victorian Preservation Center of Oakland/Cohen Bray House since its inception.
+Bay, Aquatic Outreach Institute, Citizens for Eastshore State Park.
+I am on these boards now- Rotary Nature Center Friends, Things that Creep and Victorian Preservation Center of Oakland/Cohen Bray House since its inception.

-My interest here is the house is to preserve it as a study center, create workshops to revitalize the lost crafts of restoration and to reach out to benefit the neighborhood.
+My interest here is to continue to preserve the house and property as a study center, create workshops to revitalize the lost crafts of restoration and to reach out to benefit the neighborhood.
 This is a place where everyone can teach each other and learn the best practices to preserve it.
 I love to learn and everyday is a new experience here at the house.
 Join us.

 %2BTpyD8z5Tz6T2IGF7SO0mg_edited.jpg